-The church said: OK, the we need Arabic algebra for the calculations.
+The church said: OK, then we need Arabic algebra for the calculations.

-Newton objected: No, Algebra only deals with level calculations, and we need to do change-calculations, which is so new that I have to invent it myself and call it differential calculus, since changes are found as differences.
+Newton objected: No, Algebra only deals with level calculations, and we need to do changecalculations, which is so new that I have to invent it myself and call it differential calculus, since changes are found as differences.